 We run many events throughout the year, including barbecues, an adult nativity (put on for the children!), carols in the pub, coffee mornings, charity sales and bazaars, and plenty of lunches!
 But we are also acutely aware of the world in need around us, and so we support several different charities.
 These include The Gatehouse (an Oxford-based charity providing food, shelter and company to Oxford’s homeless and poorly housed population), Baphumelele Children’s Home (a place of safety for abandoned, abused, neglected or orphaned children, most of whom are either infected with or affected by HIV/Aids in South Africa), Bronze Healthcare Clinic in Uganda and Asylum Welcome in Oxford.
 We are also in membership with Amnesty International.

 Eynsham Community Larder

 Eynsham Baptist Church hosts the Community Larder.
-This was originally set up to support anyone struggling to make end meet during the pandemic on a regular or one-off basis.
+This was originally set up to support anyone struggling to make ends meet during the pandemic, on a regular or one-off basis.
 Access to support or advice for anyone facing financial hardship can be arranged.
 For help or more information contact email@example.com or call Bob Thiele on 0773 806 3083.
 Donations should be dropped off at the Co-op or speak to Bob.